jayleesc11/2022_Fall_NTUEE_Computer_Programming_Final_Project/README.md

 This game opens up a window of size 1100*960 pixels.
 Please modify your display settings to accommodate the window before you run the game.

 ### Starting Interface:
-Open "Final_Project.exe".
+Open "Final_Project.exe".<br>
 The starting interface pops up once the game is started.
-There are three blocks on the interface.
+There are three blocks on the interface.<br>
 Please click on the block labeled "New Game" to start playing.
-For information on the characters you control, please click on "Info on student side (player controlled)."
+For information on the characters you control, please click on "Info on student side (player controlled)"<br>
-For information on the characters, you will be taking defense against, please click on "Info on NTU side (CPU controlled)".
+For information on the characters, you will be taking defense against, please click on "Info on NTU side (CPU controlled)".<br>

 Properties of characters:
 Cost: The resources (coffee) needed to construct a character on the map.
 The cups of coffee you possess are displayed at the left edge of the card bar.